What's New!

 large number of slaves.

-Septimius Severus associated his two sons Marcus Aurelius Antoninus
+Septimius Severus associated his two young sons Marcus Aurelius Antoninus

 (known as Caracalla, after caracallus, a short Gaul tunic he used to wear)